Welcome to Trend In Need!

 2. Air Dry in Shade: Direct sunlight can fade natural dyes, so air dry your fabrics in a shaded area.

-3. Avoid Bleach and Harsh Chemicals: Harsh chemicals can damage the colors and fabric.
+3. Avoid Bleach and Harsh Chemicals: Harsh chemicals can damage the colours and fabric.
 Use only mild detergents.

 4. Iron with Care: Iron on a low setting with a cloth placed over the print to avoid direct heat on the design.

-5. Store in a Cool, Dry Place: Humidity and heat can cause colors to bleed or fade, so store your hand-printed fabrics in a breathable fabric cover.
+5. Store in a Cool, Dry Place: Humidity and heat can cause colours to bleed or fade, so store your hand-printed fabrics in a breathable fabric cover.

 These steps will help you preserve the vibrancy and texture of your hand-printed fabrics, allowing you to enjoy them for years to come.